-Nicole Goh Phaik Khim, Malaysian, 37, is Head, Asia ex-China at GIC Infrastructure.
+Nicole Goh Phaik Khim, Malaysian, 38, director of the Company since 18 March 2021, is Head, Asia ex-China at GIC Infrastructure.
 She has coverage responsibility for the Asia-Pacific region with prior experience investing in the US and Europe.
 GIC was established in 1981 as a private company, wholly-owned by the Government of Singapore, to manage the foreign reserves of Singapore.
 It is one of the world's largest global investors, with well over US\$100 billion of assets in more than 40 countries worldwide.